 The all original “hero car” was sold and resold post production, then driven as an everyday car for some years before going into deep hiding.

 Both have recently come to light.
 The “jumper” stunt car was discovered in Mexico and is being restored, while the other is in highly original, patinated, but complete and running condition.
-It was recently used by Ford to promote the 2019 Bullitt Edition Mustang and was also showcased at the Amelia Island Concours d'Elegance in Florida earlier this month.
+It was recently used by Ford to promote the 2019 Bullitt Edition Mustang – reviews of which are now arriving – and was also showcased at the Amelia Island Concours d'Elegance in Florida earlier this year.